 3) Have an activity at the table for a prepare to eat routine – this can just be a quick round of Simon says point to your elbows, eye brows, knees, chin, nose and ears.
 Blowing bubbles is also really great.

-4) If your child is particularly fussy, giving them items to choose one at a time from a communal lunchbox avoids them feeling overwhelmed by the task at hand.
+4) Ask your child choose one item at a time from a communal lunchbox avoids them feeling swamped by the task at hand.

 5) Stay positive and instigate clean-up time in a timely manner.